RedAngel121/NytePack/README.md

 - Pams Harvestcraft 2
 - Silent Gear
 - Sophisticated Storage
-- Tectonic
+- Terralith & Tectonic
 - Toms Storage
 - Tool Belt
 - And More!

 # ~ BUILD TEAM NOTES ~
 ## Pack Build Rules are as follows:
-1. No Easy Teleporting items or players (CoRail's Death Key Exception and Stargates)
+1. No Easy Teleporting items or players (Stargates Exception)
 2. No Easy Backpacks or On-Person Inventory Storage (Toolbelt and Agricraft Pouch Exceptions or similar item specific inv spaces)
 3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD (InterPlanetary Travel? what about Stargates?)
 4. Crafting Recipes Inter-Connectivity is desired between most mods for increased complexity pack longevity